DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Introduction

-The epidemic source inference problem was first studied in the seminal work \cite{ShahTransIT2011} as a maximum likelihood estimation problem based on a Susceptible-Infectious (SI) model \cite{bailey1975mathematical}, which is a special case of the classical susceptible-infected-recover (SIR) model in epidemiology \cite{grassly2008mathematical,chen2020time, eletreby2020effects}.
-This problem is invariably hard to solve due to the need to track the likelihood of permitted permutations of nodes in the graph (corresponding to the spreading instance over the given network) and to count the number of permitted permutations for each node in the graph.
-For the degree-regular tree special case, this problem can be solved in polynomial time by a network centrality approach, i.e., the {\it rumor centrality} in \cite{ShahTransIT2011, shah2012rumor}) is proportional to the number of permitted permutations.
-Equivalently, this optimal likelihood estimate is the graph centroid \cite{zelinka1968medians, JSTSP2018}.
-The network centrality approach in \cite{ShahTransIT2011} has been extended to scenarios like random trees \cite{Vassio2014, K2013}, multiple snapshot observations \cite{wang2014rumor}, and multiple sources \cite{Luo2013}.
-Different from the snapshot model in \cite{ShahTransIT2011}, the authors in \cite{sridhar2020sequential, sridhar2021bayes} propose using noisy time-series data model and Bayesian analysis to solve the epidemic source inference problem by the sequential detection and quickest detection techniques.
+The contagion source inference problem was first studied in the seminal work \cite{ShahTransIT2011} as a maximum likelihood estimation problem based on a Susceptible-Infectious (SI) model \cite{bailey1975mathematical}, which is a special case of the classical Susceptible-Infected-Recover (SIR) model in epidemiology \cite{grassly2008mathematical,chen2020time, eletreby2020effects}.
+This problem becomes challenging with large graphs, as the scale complicates tracking spreading likelihoods and calculating permissible permutations for each node.
+However, the degree-regular tree special case can be solved in polynomial time using a network centrality approach known as rumor centrality \cite{ShahTransIT2011, shah2012rumor}, which is proportional to the number of permitted permutations.
+Equivalently, this optimal likelihood estimate is the tree centroid \cite{zelinka1968medians,JSTSP2018,nowbook2023}.
+The network centrality approach \cite{ShahTransIT2011} has been extended to scenarios like random trees \cite{Vassio2014, K2013}, multiple snapshot observations \cite{wang2014rumor}, multiple sources \cite{Luo2013} and the {\it epidemic centrality} for a disease pandemic in \cite{pd_jstsp2022}.
+Unlike the snapshot model \cite{ShahTransIT2011}, other studies \cite{sridhar2020sequential, meirom2015, sridhar2021bayes,Yu2024} use time series data, Bayesian analysis, and stochastic processes to solve the contagion source inference problem via sequential and quickest detection techniques.
+For a comprehensive overview of the work on detecting contagion sources, we refer the reader to \cite{nowbook2023}.